kuszmaul/graveyard/README.md

     *   Put as much metadata as possible into the malloced part (but not the `logical_bucket_count_` which is in the critical path for `find`.
     *   Increase the size of `buckets_` to match the actual allocated memory.
+        This doesn't seem to make any difference for libc malloc, but it probably makes a difference for a bucketed malloc such as tcmalloc.